The Masters in Social Work (MSW) Degree – A Guide

 How much does a Masters in Social Work cost?

-Masters in Social Work typically cost between £6,000 and £9,000 per year for UK/EU students, differing from university to university.
+Masters in Social Work typically cost between £8,000 and £12,000 per year for UK students, and for International/EU students the typical cost is between £16,000 and £26,000, differing from university to university.
 Make sure you do your research to find the best option for you – use our website to look at the Masters degrees in Social Work on offer.

 What’s it like to study a Masters in Social Work?